 Costa Mesa is often overlooked by visitors for the coastal and beach towns in Orange County in Southern California.
 While many weren’t paying attention, it became the coolest neighborhood around!
-With its incredible food scene, amazing shopping, and a fantastic local arts and culture scene, there’s a lot of fun things to do in Costa Mesa.
+With its incredible food scene, amazing shopping, and a fantastic local arts and culture scene, there are a lot of fun things to do in Costa Mesa.
 Oh, and did we mention that it’s an easy 20-minute drive to Disneyland?

 Incredible Food Scene

 Costa Mesa has become Orange County’s biggest culinary scene.
 It seems like there’s a new restaurant opening up every week!
 You can find several amazing places to enjoy a more than satisfying meal in Costa Mesa.
 The city offers options beyond your typical plaza full of chain restaurants.
 Instead, you’ll find more independent restaurants with a huge culinary focus on quality and adventurous eats.

 You could spend a really long time tasting your way around Costa Mesa.
 We recommend checking out the food hall at SOCO Collection & OC Mix, the restaurant and bar scene on 17th Street, and the independent eateries at both The Lab and The Camp on Bristol for some of the best spots to eat in Costa Mesa.

 One of the fun things to do in Costa Mesa is to take advantage of some of the best shopping Southern California has to offer.
 From South Coast Plaza, largest mall on the US West Coast, to small outdoor retail spaces and pop up boutiques – Costa Mesa has it all.

 We recommend shopping at South Coast Plaza for your luxury and high end products or department store shopping.
 The Lab Anti Mall is for your young, urban customers while the Camp for your outdoor enthusiasts.
 Don’t miss the boutiques at SOCO Collection & OC Mix for fantastic culinary and household gifts as well as clothing, jewelry, and unique home furnishings.

 Cool Local Arts & Culture Scene